cbartlett/vagrant-pokenum/README.md

 Do a `vagrant up` in the same directory as `VagrantFile`.

-## Prerequisites & Assumptions
+## Assumptions

-First, some assumptions: I'm assuming (sorry, i'm selfish and I have only tested my particular environment/setup):
+Vagrant launches a ubuntu 12.04 guest and then calls chef-solo.
+Specifically the following were used:

 * OSX 10.9 (Mavericks)
 * VirtualBox 4.3.6